Capillary/ecom-api-document/source/includes/_customer.md

 }
 ```

-Logs out current user.
+Logs out the current user account.
 No POST body is required for this API.

 ### Resource Information